titu1994/tfdiffeq/README.md

 - Adjoint methods are not available.
 As Tensorflow Eager doesn't yet support custom gradient backpropogation on the level required by the Adjoint method, though the codebase is almost ported already, the `tf.custom_gradient` callback is not flexible enough to use for this purpose yet.
   - The code for adjoint methods has already been ported inside `adjoint.py`.
 However, it cannot be accessed as Tensorflow cannot handle custom gradients with variables created inside it (and greater number of gradients than original number of inputs).

-- Speed is slightly slower than the PyTorch codebase.
-This is because there are several places where I had to place explicit casts to `tf.float64`.
-Runge-Kutta solvers require that level of precision for correct gradient computations.
+- Speed is almost the same as the PyTorch codebase (+- 2%), *if the solver is wrapped inside a `tf.device` block*.
+Runge-Kutta solvers require double dtype precision for correct gradient computations.
 Yet, Tensorflow does not provide a convenient global switch to force all created tensors to double dtype.
-So explicit casts were unavoidable.
+So explicit casts are unavoidable.
   - Make sure to wrap the entire script in a `with tf.device('/gpu:0')` to make full utilization of the GPU.
+Or select the main components - the model, the optimizer, the dataset and the `odeint` call inside tf.device blocks locally.
   - Convenience methods `move_to_device`, `cast_double` and the wrapper `func_cast_double` are made available from the library to make things easier on this front.
+  - If type errors are thrown, use `tfdiffeq.cast_double(...)` to correct them.

 # Basic Usage